compiling-org/rust-fractal-shader-engine/docs/FEATURES_STATUS.md

 - **Performance Optimization**: Multi-threading and GPU memory management
 - **Cross-Platform**: Windows, macOS, Linux, Web support

 This project provides a comprehensive architectural foundation for a professional fractal generation tool.
 While many advanced features are documented as completed, the current implementation focuses on the UI framework and mathematical algorithms.
 Core rendering functionality and real-time visualization are the primary areas requiring implementation to achieve the documented feature set.
+Recent progress has successfully resolved critical dependency issues, enabling WGPU integration which is a major step toward GPU-accelerated fractal rendering.